Contact Us •

 The appendix is another gastrointestinal organ that may contribute to bowel symptoms, or abdominal or pelvic pain.
 Some studies have demonstrated endometriosis in up to 20% of appendices.
 Although endometriosis may not be present, other conditions such as scarring or fibrosis may be found, as well as acute or chronic appendicitis, and even carcinoid tumors (a form of cancer) have been found in appendices that have been removed.
 We are more likely to recommend removal of the appendix if the patient has a history of right lower quadrant pain.
 However, if the appendix appears to have pathology at the time of surgery, it can usually be removed with minimal additional risk of complication and usually only adds a few minutes to the surgery.
 When required, appendectomy can almost always be performed laparoscopically.

 The incidence of bowel symptoms does improve significantly after excision surgery for endometriosis.
-Based on the post-operative follow-up questionnaires that our patients complete yearly, there is an 80% reduction in most bowel symptoms.
-Of the more than 1000 patients in our database, only 3 to 7% continue to have more severe episodes of painful bowel movements, constipation or intestinal cramping.
+Based on the post-operative follow-up questionnaires that our patients complete yearly, there is an 80%+ reduction in most bowel symptoms.
+Based on follow up, only 3 to 7% of respondents continue to have more severe episodes of painful bowel movements, constipation or intestinal cramping.
 Diarrhea, which was present in 63% of our endometriosis patients, is only significant in 13% following surgery.